 Use OAuth credentials

 Secure data connections are made using OAuth access tokens for data connections to Google Analytics, Google BigQuery, Google Sheets, OneDrive, Dropbox, Salesforce and QuickBooks Online.
-You create access tokens by signing in to the data from Tableau Online and approving Tableau Online access to the data as long as the credentials exist (or you manually revoke access).
+You create access tokens by signing in to the data from Tableau Cloud and approving Tableau Cloud access to the data as long as the credentials exist (or you manually revoke access).
 When you add a new account, the sign-in page appears.
 When you sign in, you create a new access token for the credentials you submit.

 Note: Dropbox uses OAuth credentials, however Tableau doesn't currently support authenticating to Dropbox using a Google account.